-Her latest body of work marks a shift in painting style and technique from a formal quality with bold, broad brushstrokes to freer, flatter forms, thinner paint and a focus on the drawn line.
-The imposed confinement of lockdown and subsequent opening up of life again has clearly encouraged Clare to experiment, explore and play.
+Her most recent body of work marks a shift in painting style and technique from a formal quality with bold, broad brushstrokes to freer, flatter forms, thinner paint and a focus on the expressive drawn line.
+The imposed confinement of lockdown and subsequent opening up of life again encouraged Clare to experiment, explore and play.
 The title of her current series of oil paintings speaks volumes: ‘FREE, BIG, JOY’.
 She describes these works as “gestural expressions of the female form reclaiming space in a ‘post’ Covid era”.
-Anonymous female figures sit, stand and dance in interior scenes suggested by geometric blocks of colour in a limited yet confident palette.
+Anonymous female figures stride, sway and dance against abstract backgrounds, painted predominantly in ultramarine.

 As well as painting in oil on gesso panel, Clare is currently exploring painting on glass, alongside making monotypes (single prints), which she creates by transferring oil relief ink from a printing plate to archival paper.
 “These works are immediate, loose and incredibly enjoyable to make.
 I paint with a gestural approach, which creates lots of movement in each piece.
 The opportunity for experimentation is liberating and exciting!”.

 Gala Fine Art has shown Clare’s work at Battersea Affordable Art Fair since 2016.
 In 2017 Clare was selected by the organisers to paint the portrait of the winner of their spring fair portrait competition.
-She frequently paints portraits for private clients and welcomes new commissions.
-Her work is widely exhibited at art fairs and gallery shows around the UK, including group exhibitions at Sarah Wiseman Gallery in Oxford in 2021 and 2020 and a solo exhibition Flux there in 2018.
+Clare frequently paints portraits for private clients and welcomes new commissions.
+Her work is widely exhibited at art fairs and gallery shows around the UK, including solo exhibitions at Sarah Wiseman Gallery in Oxford in 2018 and 2022, and group exhibitions there in 2020 and 2021.
 Her work was featured in the group show Show of Hands at the SVA John Street Gallery, Stroud, in December 2021, and in a two-person show at Sarah Wiseman Gallery in Oxford in autumn 2022.
 Gala Fine Art showed Clare’s paintings most recently at Battersea Affordable Art Fair in March 2023.